BadRyuner/SimpleJIT/README.md

 # SimpleJIT
 Not a very smart JIT compiler for C# instructions.

 Not all OpCodes are supported.

+Made for fun and for educational purposes (how to do it wrong).
 # Example
 How to jit:
 ```csharp